Is the School Building Causing Stress for Students and Teachers?

-Students of all ages are under a great deal of stress, and this stress can stem from various sources.
-There are shared developmental challenges students face that are part of growing up and the unique life circumstances that every student may be carrying with them into the classroom.
+Students of all ages are under a great deal of stress stemming from various sources.
+There are shared developmental challenges students face and unique life circumstances that every student may be carrying with them into the classroom.
 Research shows that mood disorders, anxiety, and suicidal thoughts have increased along with academic pressure, social media use, isolation, and bullying (Walker, 2018; Blad, 2021).
-Then, when we consider the overlay of global events like COVID-19 and its exacerbation of existing challenges and inequities, it is clear that designing to mitigate sources of stress and to support mental and emotional health in the learning environment is of critical importance.
-When design begins with a focus on health and wellbeing at the center of its process, research-based insight, educational practices, and the design of learning environments can work together to meet the needs of the whole student, including their health, wellbeing, and academic performance.
+When we consider the overlay of global events like COVID-19 and its exacerbation of existing challenges and inequities, it is clear that designing to mitigate sources of stress and to support mental and emotional health is of critical importance.
+Research-based insight, educational practices, and the design of learning environments can work together to meet the needs of the whole student, including their health, well-being, and academic performance.

 Sources of Stress in the Learning Environment

 The physical learning environment can be an effective tool for supporting students’ health, well-being, and academic performance.
 However, it can also present its own sources of stress and discomfort that need to be mitigated in the design of education facilities to support the health, well-being, and academic success of every student.
 These potentially problematic features may include:

 Sensory Factors: Students are continuously surrounded by an abundance of sensory information to process from their environment.
 Attention is a limited cognitive resource and attempting to take in and sift through all of this sensory information can overwhelm a student’s capacity to strategically direct and focus their mental energy on relevant information (Matlin, 2006).
 Excessive noise in the learning environment can impact students’ ability to hear and concentrate, particularly for English language learners and children with hearing impairments and learning differences (Dockrell & Shield, 2006, Klatte et al, 2013).